-The AWSC is committed to improving Water Safety in Australia as demonstrated through the production and implementation of three National Water Safety Plans.
+The AWSC is committed to improving Water Safety in Australia as demonstrated through the production and implementation of four National Water Safety Plans.
 These plans have generated bipartisan support for Water Safety in Australia and have seen the improvement of Water Safety throughout the country.
 The AWSC member bodies continue to demonstrate their commitment to Water Safety by directing resources of their respective organisations towards the development and implementation of the Australian Water Safety Strategy.

 Australian Water Safety Strategy 2016-2020: Towards a Nation Free From Drowning

 The Australian Water Safety Strategy 2016-2020 was launched by the Hon.
 Sussan Ley MP, Minister for Health, Aged Care and Sport in conjunction with the Australian Water Safety Council (AWSC) at Coffs Harbour Surf Life Saving Club on Thursday 28 April 2016.

 The Strategy continues the AWSC’s goal of reducing fatal drowning by 50% by the year 2020.
 It outlines priority areas in which Australian peak water safety bodies Royal Life Saving, Surf Life Saving and AUSTSWIM, AWSC Members and Federal, State/Territory and Local Governments must work together to prevent drowning.